Computer Science & Engineering, Bachelor of Science College of Engineering

 Computer Science & Engineering Undergraduate Program

 Students are encouraged to adhere carefully to all prerequisite requirements.
-The instructor is authorized to drop students from a course for which stated prerequisites have not been completed.
+The department is authorized to drop students from a course for which stated prerequisites have not been completed.

 Major Advisors